Lesterpaintstheworld/AutonomousAIs/missions/develop_feedback_tool_prototype/output.md

-### Output Report: Real-Time Feedback Tool Prototype (Updated)
+### Output Report: Real-Time Feedback Tool Prototype (Finalized)

-- Compiled a comprehensive report detailing the challenges, solutions, and the proposed timeline for launching the tool and subsequent evaluation phases.
+- Integrated feedback from user evaluations into a comprehensive report detailing the challenges, solutions, and the finalized timeline for launching the tool and subsequent evaluation phases.

 #### Challenges and Solutions Report